SciCatProject/scicatlive/services/backend/services/v3/README.md

 It allows setting the authentication providers.
 The `local` block sets the local accounts.

-Any file
+Any file called providers*.json will be merged together by the [init.sh](./config/init.sh).
+This is done to allow better scoping of providers options.

 #### [local](./config/providers.json#L2-L11)

 The only option available is to either enable or disable the local authentication.
 Remove the block if you want to disable that.

-Any file called providers*.json will be merged together by the [init.sh](./config/init.sh).
-This is done to allow better scoping of providers options.

 ### [config.local.js](./config/config.local.js)